Posts

 list.files(pattern = ".tsv")

-In python, = assigns the value on the right to the name of the variable on the left In R, <- or = can be used to assign a value on the right to the name of the variable on the left
+In R, <- or = can be used to assign a value on the right to the name of the variable on the left.
+In python, only = can be used to assign the value on the right to the name of the variable on the left.

 first_name <- 'Katie'